kalo-build/morphe-spec/format/TS.md

-# TypeScript Transpilation Standard (KA:MO1:YAML1->TS1)
+# TypeScript Format Specification (KA:MO1:TS1)

 ## Overview

-This document specifies how Morphe (KA:MO1:YAML1) models are transpiled into TypeScript type definitions.
-The KA:MO1:YAML1->TS1 standard ensures consistent and predictable TypeScript output across projects.
+This document specifies how Morphe specification concepts are represented in TypeScript.
+The `KA:MO1:TS1` format provides TypeScript type definitions that correspond to Morphe data models, entities, enums, and structures.

+*Note: Examples reference the base YAML format for clarity, as YAML serves as the canonical representation in the Morphe ecosystem.*

 ## Supported Features

-The `KA:MO1:YAML1->TS1` transpilation standard supports the following Morphe specification features:
+The `KA:MO1:TS1` format supports the following Morphe specification features:

-✅ **Models** - Transpiled to TypeScript type definitions
+✅ **Models** - Represented as TypeScript type definitions
-✅ **Entities** - Transpiled to TypeScript type definitions with model field references
+✅ **Entities** - Represented as TypeScript type definitions with model field references
-✅ **Enums** - Transpiled to TypeScript enums
+✅ **Enums** - Represented as TypeScript enums
-✅ **Structures** - Transpiled to TypeScript type definitions
+✅ **Structures** - Represented as TypeScript type definitions
 ✅ **EnumFields** - Enum types used as field types
 ✅ **ModelRelationPolymorphism** - Polymorphic relationships in models
 ✅ **EntityRelationPolymorphism** - Polymorphic relationships in entities